Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npmplugins/views/handlebars.md

 ### Manual registration

-It's usually not needed to manually register handlebars views in the registry, as you can use the naming convention to let the npm-plugins module handle it.
+It's usually not needed to manually register handlebars views in the registry, as you can use the naming convention to let the npm-modules-engine module handle it.
 However, if you don't use this convention, you will have to declare your own view using the registry, extending the predefined 'handlebars' view :

 ```javascript